-Do you worry about staying healthy throughout the winter?
 Cold weather can have a big impact on an older person’s health.
-Studies have shown that cold weather causes a massive increase in associated health problems including heart attacks, strokes, pneumonia, depression, worsening arthritis and increased accidents at home (associated with loss of strength and dexterity in the hands).
-Look after your mind and body this winter with these 6 top tips:
+Studies have shown that cold weather causes a massive increase in associated health problems including heart attacks, strokes, pneumonia, depression, worsening arthritis and increased accidents at home (associated with loss of strength and dexterity in the hands). if you worry about staying healthy throughout the winter, look after yourself with these 6 top tips:

 Cold homes have a significant impact on people’s health.
 One of the best ways of keeping yourself well during winter is to stay warm.
 This will help to prevent colds, flu or more serious health conditions such as heart attacks, strokes and depression.